MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 Data

 We use the dataset available in the Kaggle database: Kaggle Heart Failure Prediction Dataset (citation: fedesoriano.
-(September 2021) Heart Failure Prediction Dataset)
+(September 2021) Heart Failure Prediction Dataset).
+Find more info in the `Heart_Failure.ipynb` Jupyter Notebook (click on the nbviewer icon above for a faster renderization).

 Clone the repo to your computer and navigate to this project folder (see the folder content below).

 You need to have installed:
 + [miniconda](https://docs.conda.io/en/latest/miniconda.html) or a bigger `conda` version, all of them already contain `Python`, the programming language we will use, and [pip](https://pip.pypa.io/en/stable/installation/), a package manager we will need, and
-+ `Docker`, for the containarization, in Ubuntu one just run the following in a shell: `sudo apt-get install docker.io`
++ `Docker` for the containarization, in Ubuntu one just run the following in a shell: `sudo apt-get install docker.io`

 and we will show below how to install the other packages we need.